RolandM99/book-store/README.md

 # BookStore

-> Bookstore is a web application that allows users to display, add and remove a selected book .
+> Bookstore is a web Application that allows users to display, add and remove a selected book.
 This web app is build using React and Redux

 ### App Screenshot
 <br>